I2SL/Onboarding/README.md

 # Setup and installation

-To work with github you'll first have to install [git](https://git-scm.com/downloads) on your local machine.
+To work with github and follow the onboarding lessons you'll first have to install [git](https://git-scm.com/downloads) on your local machine.

 # Lessons